Customs and Borders

 Russian Customs & Immigration

-The importance of the currency declaration forms has now declined and you are only required to declare amounts of over US$3,000 at the borders.
+The importance of the currency declaration form has now declined and you are only required to declare amounts of over US$3,000 at the borders.
 To be safe list all the currency you have though and hang onto the form until you leave Russia.
 You will receive an immigration card which is extremely important as your entrance stamp as well as place of entry is stamped on it so whatever you do don’t lose it!
 Thoughtfully it is only in Russian so have fun filling it out – the Provodnistas can help you with this.
 Note that visa registrations are NO LONGER stamped onto the immigration cards.
-See page 3 for more information on how visa registration now works.

-Russian Embassy, Beijing advises: “We insistently recommend declaring to the Russian Customs authorities the real amount of foreign currency you carry when entering Russia (even if it is less than US$ 1,500) in order to avoid the unpleasant procedure of proving legal origin of the money left upon leaving the country.”
+The Russian Embassy in Beijing advises: “We insistently recommend declaring to the Russian Customs authorities the real amount of foreign currency you carry when entering Russia (even if it is less than US$ 1,500) in order to avoid the unpleasant procedure of proving legal origin of any money left upon leaving the country.”